anto-christo/gitstarted/README.md

 GitStarted is the perfect place for exploring Open Source Projects on GitHub.

-Get project recommendations based on your past Open Source contribution experience just by signing in with your GitHub credentials.
+Get project recommendations based on your past Open Source contributions just by signing in with your GitHub credentials.
-Based on the languuages you have used, the number of stars and forks that you have on your owned/contributed repositories, we show you a list of projects that meets your current level of expertise in Open Source development.
+Based on the languages you have used, the number of stars and forks that you have on your owned/contributed repositories, we show you a list of projects that meets your current level of expertise in Open Source development.
 <br/><br/>

 **Features**